-This is a spicy paleo taste, so if you're on a paleo diet and want to introduce some Caribbean flavours, why not try this Haitian recipe
+This is a spicy paleo approved recipe, so if you're on a paleo diet and want to introduce some Caribbean flavours, why not try this Haitian stewed chicken recipe

 Go on what are you waiting for.........get in that kitchen and commence cooking pronto!

-- 3 sprigs of thyme, stemmed (or ½ tsp if using dried)
+- 3 sprigs of thyme stemmed (or ½ teaspoon if using dried)

 - juice of 1 lime

 - 1 scotch bonnet pepper cut in ½ (refer to post to check level of heat preferred)